Corporate Social Responsibility Disclosure and Compliance: An Overview of Selected Legislation, Guidance and Voluntary Initiatives

 The COP describes members’ practical actions taken or planned to implement the ten UNGC principles.

-About Our Supply Chain Compliance and Corporate Social Responsibility Practice
+About Our ESG, Corporate Social Responsibility and Supply Chain Compliance Practice

-Ropes & Gray has a leading Supply Chain Compliance and Corporate Social Responsibility (business and human rights) practice.
-With team members in the United States, Europe and Asia, we are able to take a holistic, global approach to supply chain compliance and CSR.
+Ropes & Gray has a leading ESG, Corporate Social Responsibility and Supply Chain Compliance (business and human rights) practice.
+With team members in the United States, Europe and Asia, we are able to take a holistic, global approach to ESG, CSR and supply chain compliance.
 Senior members of the practice have advised on these matters for almost 30 years, enabling us to provide a long-term perspective that few firms can match.
-For further information on the practice, contact Michael Littenberg at 212-596-9160 or firstname.lastname@example.org.
+For further information on the practice, contact Michael Littenberg at 212-596-9160 or email@example.com.